fzxiao233/hugo-deploy-gh-pages/README.md

 ## Secrets

 - `TOKEN`: A GitHub access token that can push to other repos, which in this case will be your GitHub pages repo.
 We cannot use `GITHUB_TOKEN` as defined [here](https://developer.github.com/actions/creating-github-actions/accessing-the-runtime-environment/#environment-variables) because it is a locally scoped token to a specific repo.
+(I think if you use action in your repo which you will deploy you could use secrets.GITHUB_TOKEN directly.

 ## Environment Variables